nstene/SleepSEEG/doc/feature_extraction.rst

 - Relative entropy

-  To evaluate the randomness and spectral richness between two time-series, the Kullback-Leibler divergence, i.e. relative entropy (REN), is calculated.
+  - To evaluate the randomness and spectral richness between two time-series, the Kullback-Leibler divergence, i.e. relative entropy (REN), is calculated.
     REN is a measure of how entropy of one signal diverges from a second, expected one.

-The value of REN varies in interval <0,+Inf>.
-  REN=0 indicates the equality of  statistical distributions of two signals, while REN>0 indicates that the two signals are carrying different information.
+  - REN of signals X, Y  is calculated as :math:`REN(X,Y)=sum[pX・log(pX/pY)]`, where pX is a probability distribution of investigated signal, pY is a probability distributions of expected signal and log is natural logarithm.

-  REN is calculated between signals X, Y as REN=sum[pX・log(pX/pY)], where pX is a probability distribution of investigated signal and pY is a probability distributions of expected signal.
+    To calculate propability distribution the each signal is devided to 10 equidistant bins by numpy histogram method.

-  Because of asymmetrical properties of REN, REN(X, Y) is not equal to REN(Y, X).
+  - The important note to this is, that relative entropy is not metric, because it is not symetric (REN(X, Y) is not equal to REN(Y, X)) and does not satisfy the triangular inequality.
-  REN is calculated in two steps for both directions (both distributions from channel pair were used as expected distributions).
+    However the value of REN varies in interval :math:`<0,+Inf>` and :math:`REN=0` indicates the equality of  statistical distributions of two signals, while REN>0 indicates that the two signals are carrying different information.

-  The maximum value of REN is then considered as the final result, regardless of direction.
+  - The directional properties in epileptic signals need to be explored.

 - Spectra multiplication